Sales Tips For Your School Fundraiser!

 Organize a Pre-sale Fundraising Campaign

 The earlier in the school year that you start your school’s fundraiser, the more opportunities you have to sell and the faster you can reach your fundraising goals.
-For example, your students can take orders in advance of the new fall ENTERTAINMENT® release and then deliver the books as soon as they’re available.
+For example, your students can take orders in advance of the NEW 2015 Entertainment® Book and then deliver them as soon as they’re available.

 Fundraise at School Events